Skip to main content

 Module 2: Data tables

 Data tables allow you to extract structured insights from a codebase without modifying the code itself.
-Instead of applying transformations, you collect data and present it in tabular form that can easily be used for reporting, analytics, or (as we'll see later) visualizations.
-Every recipe automatically emits some core metadata (like source path, project info, etc.), but you can also define custom data table columns to capture additional information.
+Instead of applying transformations, you collect data and present it in tabular form that can easily be used for reporting, analytics, or (as you'll see later) visualizations.
+Every recipe run produces some default data tables (such as which source files had results), and every data table includes some common columns by default (like source path).
+Beyond these defaults, you can also define custom data tables with their own columns to capture additional information.

 Exercise 2a: Exploring data tables